 I heard that over Halloween weekend, the male population of Las Vegas, Nevada dressed primarily as pirates.
-Not sure what the significance of that was, but, for the folks on the Voyager, we’re hoping that all the pirates are still located in casinos and not in the Gulf of Aden.
+Not sure what the significance of that was, but, for the folks on this ship, we’re hoping that all the pirates are still located in casinos and not in the Gulf of Aden.

 We're at sea today, en route to Haifa, Israel.
 We'll undergo a required face-to-face inspection by Israeli immigration before being issued a landing card, tomorrow.
 We must keep this card with us at all times while on land, along with our passports.
 It's our understanding that only the landing card will be stamped, because no arab country will permit our entry if our passport has an Israeli stamp.
 Unfortunately, we need to return the landing card, and therefore, will have no permanent record of ever being in Israel.

 This morning's lecture was an overview of Israel.
-It is a huge subject to compact in a 45 minute program, however, the speaker, a 'Smithsonian Journeys' expert did a fine job and whet our desire to see as much of this country as we can in three days.
+It is a huge subject to compact in a 45 minute program, however, the speaker did a fine job and whet our desire to see as much of this country as we can in three days.
 It will be an exciting whirlwind.

 Formal night this evening.
 We've been invited to join the Hotel Director at his dinner table.
 These are coveted invitations and it's unclear how we made the short list, but it will be a delightful evening with his very nice man.
 We spoke shortly after sail away.
-He said hello after recognizing me from previous cruises on the Voyager when I taught art on board.
+He said hello after recognizing me from previous cruises when I taught art onboard.
 It's so nice to be remembered!

 In a cafe outside of Xanthi, Greece, this couple graciously allowed me to take their photos: